Join Us

 Application is now closed.

-This role supports a qualitative research project focused on ageing and everyday urban experiences in Singapore.
+This role supports the project "Infrastructures of Care and Everyday Elderly Mobilities in Singapore," which focuses on ageing and everyday urban experiences in Singapore.
 The incumbent will assist the P.I. in delivering the project through fieldwork, data management, and administrative coordination.

 Key responsibilities include building and maintaining participant databases, conducting (snowball) sampling, carrying out interviews with elderly residents and caregivers, and transcribing qualitative data.
 The role also involves supporting project administration and undertaking ad hoc tasks essential to project delivery.